 Non-heme iron

-The problem here is that our bodies don’t absorb as much iron from non-heme iron sources as they do from heme iron (although around 85–90% of total iron intake usually comes from the non-heme form).
+The problem here is that our bodies don’t absorb as much iron from non-heme iron sources as they do from heme iron (although around 85–90% of total iron intake usually comes in the non-heme form).

-Which foods help you absorb more iron?
+Which foods help you absorb iron?

 While our bodies don’t all absorb iron in the same ways, some foods do make it easier – and others can have the opposite effect.
-So what do we need to know?

 Vitamin C

 Some studies suggest that eating foods high in vitamin C can increase iron absorption by 67%.
-Foods that are high in vitamin C include dark green leafy vegetables, peppers, broccoli, brussels sprouts, potatoes, strawberries, blackcurrants, and citrus fruit.
+Foods that are high in vitamin C include dark green leafy vegetables, peppers, broccoli, brussels sprouts, potatoes, strawberries, blackcurrants, and citrus fruits.

 Vitamin A and Beta-Carotene